emmajanedrews/base-template/_posts/2017-11-28-how-military-relocation-professionals-help-active-service-members.md

 To help educate you about military relocation professionals, I’m going to answer a few common questions relating to them.

-**What is the difference between a military relocation professional and a regular Realtor?**
+**What is the difference between a Realtor that's certified as a MRP and one that is not?**

 A military relocation professional has certified knowledge of what a service member does and what they have to go through when they move.
 There are a lot of things that have to be done and certain timelines they have to meet.

-**Are there any other benefits to using a military relocation professional versus a Realtor?**
+**Are there any other benefits to using a military relocation professional?**

 {% include pullquote.html %}